trinhminhtriet/trinhminhtriet/RESUME.md

 ---

-## Experience
+## Experiences

-### Vietlink Solution
+### Vietlink Solutions

 **Technical Lead**
-*03 2021* - Present
+_03 2021_ - Present

 - Estimated project workload, timelines and resource requirements to ensure on-time delivery.
 - Wrote technical proposals and documentation to support project bids and stakeholder communications.
 - Built and Led a team of developers in designing, developing, and deploying scalable software solutions.
-- Designed a robust logging and monitoring system that reduced incident response time.
+- Designed a logging and monitoring system that reduced incident response time.
 - Developed internal CLI tools for enhancing developer productivity.
 - Facilitated Scrum events including sprint planning, daily stand-ups, sprint reviews, and retrospectives.
 - Collaborated with cross-functional teams to define project requirements and deliverables.